hcarrascos/hcarrascos/README.md

 ## 🚀 Highlight Project: RPA Sales Entry Automation

-One of my proudest achievements was **automating the sales-entry process** at my company.
+One of my proudest achievements was automating the sales-entry process at the company I was working for.
 I identified a repetitive, error-prone workflow and took the initiative to:

 - Learn RPA automation, SQL, and Python from scratch
 - Integrate AI to optimize and error-proof data handling